Locations:

 A person is more likely to develop vitamin B12 deficiency if they have one or more of the following risk factors:

-• Being older than 75 years: Elderly people are more at risk for developing vitamin B12 deficiency because their bodies are often unable to fully absorb vitamin B12.
+• Being older than 75 years: People over 75 are more at risk for developing vitamin B12 deficiency because their bodies are often unable to fully absorb vitamin B12.

-• Having a digestive system disorder: Digestive disorders such as celiac disease and Crohn’s disease can make it more difficult for your body to absorb vitamin B12.
+• Having a digestive system disorder: Digestive disorders, like celiac disease and Crohn’s disease, can make it more difficult for your body to absorb vitamin B12.

-• Following a strict vegan or vegetarian diet: Vitamin B12 is only naturally found in animal products such as meat and dairy.
+• Following a strict vegan or vegetarian diet: Vitamin B12 is only naturally found in animal products, like meat and dairy.
 Because of this, people who eat a vegan or vegetarian diet are more likely to have a vitamin B12 deficiency if they aren't eating enough fortified foods with vitamin B12.

 • Taking certain medications: Certain medications can cause low levels of vitamin B12 in your body, including metformin (a drug used to manage diabetes), proton pump inhibitors (PPIs are used to treat GERD and peptic ulcers), histamine H2 blockers (a medicine used to reduce the amount of acid your stomach makes) and oral birth control pills (oral contraceptives).